Can You Have a Healthy Ego? – Demystifying a Common Spiritual Misconception

 - Acts with integrity.

-- Is able to lead others in an honourable way and can manage any unwanted feelings of power that being a leader might bring.
+- Is able to lead others in an honourable way and does not misuse their leadership role.

 - Teaches and guides others when they can.